sparkflows/sparkflows-docs/docs/installation/configuration/database/aurora-mysql-db.rst

     #this reloads privileges - important step. otherwise you will get access denied error even though you log in with the correct user.

-Here is a link on stackoverflow that talks about this:
+Below is a link on stackoverflow that talks about this:

             http://stackoverflow.com/questions/1412339/cannot-log-in-with-created-user-in-mysql